gordonmod8/team_project/README.md

 Upon applying the above models, we realized that the dataset is highly imbalanced with 912,597 non-fraud transactions and only 87,403 fraudulent transactions.
 We implemented several techniques to mitigate this issue:

 - Undersampling method: Undersampling the majority class (non-fraud) to create a balanced dataset

-- Random forest:
+- Random forest: We split the downsampled dataset into training and testing and train a random forest model.
+The confusion matrix yields a high true positive and true negative results.
+The accuracy is high at 99.99%.

 - Logistic regression:

-Undersample:
-Random forest
 Confusion matrix
-Accuracy

 Correlation matrix comparison (higher correlation than the orig) Logistic regression
 Bootstrap, estimation error